CoScale/docs/_docs_tools/cli/installation.md

 ## 3. Test if everything works

 Run `coscale-cli event list`, it should return a json array.
-If it returns the CLI help, <a href="mailto:info@coscale.com" class="support">contact support</a>.
+If it returns the CLI help, <a href="mailto:info@coscale.com" class="js-support">contact support</a>.